- PowerToys is a Microsoft utility that can quickly enable SVG file previews in File Explorer.

 - The SVG vectorial format is quickly spreading all over the web.

-- Not all image viewers and operating system natively support SVG files.
+- Not all image viewers and operating systems natively support SVG files.

 Vectorial images are nothing new, they’ve been around for a while now.
 They’re mainly used for illustrations and have the advantage of scaling perfectly with resolution while keeping a very small file size.